Colombia El Paraiso Y-05 Lychee

 <Purification method>

-The coffee cherries are then disinfected with ozone and transferred to fermentation tanks where they undergo anaerobic wet fermentation for 72 hours.
+The pasteurized cherries are then transferred to submerged fermentation tanks where they undergo anaerobic fermentation for 72 hours, allowing the fruit's flavors to infuse into the kernels.

 <Production cost (per 150g)>